 The hardware for an RF-controlled remote unit is virtually identical to the equivalent base unit, so the same pricing structure applies.
 The remote unit can support three LEDs which show the status of the RF link and the load itself.
 Guidance for installing these indicators can be found in the sketch.

-Everything that you've seen on this website has been built and assembled by myself.
+Everything that you see on this website has been built and assembled by me.
 I trust you approve of the standard that I work to.
 Here are four pre-built systems that are nearly complete, and here are two kit-based systems which are about to be dispatched.

 If anything that I have supplied is not to your liking, I will be happy to refund its full value excluding postage.
 Simply return the item(s) in a good state and send me an email with the details.

 Please note that kits can only be returned in their complete state.
 If you only require part of a kit, please ask about this before purchasing.